Welcome To St. Martin’s

 Christ Centered… Inclusive… Compassionate

-For over fifty years, the people of St. Martin’s parish have faithfully accepted the Holy Spirit’s call to follow Jesus as his disciples in the world.
+For over fifty years, the people of St. Martin’s Episcopal Church have faithfully accepted the Holy Spirit’s call to follow Jesus as his disciples in the world.
 For us, this means centering our lives in Christ, following his teachings, and walking in the way of love.
 Christ offered himself in sacrificial love for the world, and we believe that we become more like Christ as we do the same.

 The main avenue for our spiritual growth at St. Martin’s is our weekly celebration of the Holy Eucharist.
 This act is foundational to who we are as disciples of Jesus Christ.
 We believe that by the power of the Holy Spirit, Jesus Christ is truly present in the consecrated bread and wine of the Eucharist.
 We also believe that when we receive Him by faith, the Holy Spirit transforms us to be the Body of Christ- the hands and feet of Jesus acting in love in the world.

-Our Christ centered life is nurtured by the spirituality of the Anglican Catholic Tradition.
+Our Christ centered life is nurtured by the spirituality of the Anglican (Episcopal) Catholic Tradition.
 We are a sacramental and liturgical church.
 We believe that God uses the things of God’s good creation as conduits of grace for us: the water of baptism, the bread and wine of the altar, blessed oil, holy water, incense, burning candles, beautiful music and imagery- all assist our worship, lift our hearts to God, and help us to become more aware of God’s presence in our world.

 Father Rob+